Geography & Env Planning (GE)

 Geographic Information Systems (GIS) programming and the development of algorithms for spatial analysis.
 Focuses on concepts, principles, and techniques of programming to solve a variety of geographic problems.
 Covers the concepts, methods, and approach to object-oriented programming and GIS solutions to automate geoprocessing tasks to explore, handle, manipulate, and model spatial data.
 Fall of odd years.

 Students engage in an individualized Geographic Information Systems (GIS) work program in government, business, non-profit, educational or other related organizations which emphasizes some aspects of GIS application to their field(s) of study.
+Repeatable for a maximum of 4 credits.
 Falls and Springs.

 Introduces students to 1 of the fields of Human Geography.
 Examples might include Cultural Geography, Social Geography, Economic Geography, Medical Geography, the Geography of Religion, or the Geography of Sport.
 Fall of odd years.